dwgb93/TEI_WildfireSpread/README.md

 The dataset also has an additional feature that includes the previous fire mask making the dataset have 18,545 fire events which are presented as 64 km x 64 km grids with 1 km resolution.
 We randomly crop a 32 km x 32 km square from each region for training, to reduce the computational complexity.
 We use the middle 32 km x 32 km square from each region for validation and testing.

+The dataset can be downloaded directly from [Kaggle](https://www.kaggle.com/datasets/fantineh/next-day-wildfire-spread) or can be compiled (and updated) from Google Earth Engine using the steps outlined [here](https://github.com/google-research/google-research/tree/master/simulation_research/next_day_wildfire_spread#data-export).

+## Exploratory Data Analysis

 Only ~1% of the land in each 64 km x 64 km grid is on fire.
 Approximately 97% of the total dataset is not on fire.
 The remaining portion, more than 2% of our data is missing, usually due to smoke or cloud cover.
 This data is not used for training or evaluating the accuracy of the model.

-## Exploratory Data Analysis

 The most important features that predict wildfire spread in the **logistic regression model** are: